ckeditor/ckeditor5/packages/ckeditor5-autoformat/docs/features/autoformat.md

 {@snippet features/autoformat}

 <info-box info>
 	This demo only presents a limited set of features.
-Visit the {@link examples/builds/full-featured-editor full-featured editor example} to see more in action.
+Visit the {@link examples/builds/full-featured-editor feature-rich editor example} to see more in action.
 </info-box>

 ## Block formatting